FlashDrag/cyclebay/README.md

 - As a Shopper, I want to be able to search for a product by name or description so that I can find a specific product I'd like to purchase
 - As a Shopper, I want to be able to easily see what I've searched for and the number of results so that I can quickly decide whether the product I want is available
 #### Epic: Purchasing and Checkout
-- As a Shopper, I want to be able to easily select the size and quantity of a product when purchasing it, so that I can ensure I don't accidentally select the wrong product, size or quantity
+- As a Shopper, I want to be able to easily select the size and quantity of a bike when purchasing it, so that I can ensure I don't accidentally select the wrong bike, size or quantity
-- As a Shopper, I want to be able to view items in my bag to be purchased, so that I can identify the total cost of my purchase and all items I will receive
+- As a Shopper, I want to be able to view bikes in my bag to be purchased, so that I can identify the total cost of my purchase and all items I will receive
 - As a Shopper, I want to be able to adjust the quantity of individual items in my bag, so that I can easily make changes to my purchase before checkout
+- As a Shopper, I want to be able to remove a Bike from my bag, so that I can remove it if I change my mind
 - As a Shopper, I want to be able to easily enter my payment information so that I can check out quickly and with no hassles
 - As a Shopper, I want to be able to feel my personal and payment information is safe and secure so that I can confidently provide the needed information to make a purchase
 - As a Shopper, I want to be able to view an order confirmation after checkout, so that I can verify I haven't made any mistakes
 - As a Shopper, I want to be able to receive an email confirmation after checking out, so that I can keep the confirmation of what I've purchased for my records
 #### Epic: Newsletters
 - As a Shopper, I want to be able to subscribe to a Newsletter so that I can receive any discounts or special offers available.
-#### Epic: Admin and Store Management
+#### Epic: Store Management
 -  As a Store Owner, I want to be able to add a product to the store, so that I can sell it to customers.
 -  As a Store Owner, I want to be able to edit/update a product, so that I can change the price, description, image or any other attribute of the product.
+- As a Store Owner, I want to be able to add a product category, so that I can group products into categories.
 -  As a Store Owner, I want to be able to delete a product, so that I can remove it from the store.
+-  As a Store Owner, I want to be able to delete a product category, so that I can remove it from the store.
+-  As a Store Owner, I want to be able to send a newsletter to subscribers, so that I can inform them about special offers or discounts.
+- As a Store Owner, I need a Facebook page, so that I can promote my store on social media.

 [Back to top](#table-of-contents)